Zuhayr-Barhoumi/dark_pdf/README.md

 # Dark Reader for PDFs

-This is my first chrome extension.
-It adds a dark overlay on top of PDFs and other documents opened in Chrome.
+This is a chrome extension that adds a dark overlay on top of PDFs and other documents opened in Chrome.
 It creates comfortable and eye-firendly reading experience, especially in low-light environments.

 ## Installation: